hawkinsw/functional_foundations/map_intro.md

 updated_m_numbers=<map object at 0x70968d87ba20>
 ```

 What in the world?
 What's happening is that Python is trying to be, well, "helpful".
 Python thinks that maybe, just maybe, you won't actually access each of the elements in the list that the `map` function returns.
+They are being a frugal factory operator and making a bet that we will never come collect the material that are put into storage when they come off the lower belt.

-So, Python stashes away the function that we gave as an argument and the list into an object.
+Python stashes away the function that we gave as an argument and the list into an object.
 Then, just at the time that we access each element in the list, Python will invoke the function on a single element and return that updated element.
 Python is gambling that we will not access all (or even many) of the elements.
 And if that gamble pays off, then there will be a huge savings!

-But, we can force Python's hand (these Vegas references are getting tiring) by putting the result inside `list`.
+But, we can force Python's hand (I had to switch to Vegas references because the factory analogy was getting tiresome) by putting the result inside `list`.
 That will make Python apply the function to every element immediately.
 With a small change

 ```Python